yixuanh/lung-mutitrait-multiancestry/README.md

 For our analysis approach, we used the classical approach using effect size estimates and standard errors

 ## 2. Multi-trait analysis within ancestry groups
-`21_mtag.sh` provides the generalized script for running MTAG.
+`2_mtag.sh` provides the generalized script for running MTAG.
 You can find more information about the software from their [github page](https://github.com/JonJala/mtag).

-After running MTAG, you can generate polygenic risk scores using `22_PRS-cs.sh`.
+After running MTAG, you can generate polygenic risk scores using `PRS-cs.sh`.
 Then you can run `regularization.R` to get PRS-xt.